 5 - The Spin Quantum Number

-Be sure to check out Part 4 for this one.
+Be sure to check out Part 4 before this one.
 You can’t understand where this one begins without seeing where the other one ends.

 Now, it is time to explain the last quantum number.